-The PLA is an opportunity for Deans and Chancellors to recognize early and mid-career faculty who show promise as leaders and positive role models in their colleges or campuses.
-The PLA provides these faculty with a semester long training program that develops self-awareness, confidence and leadership skills, expands their network within the University, brings them in touch with University leaders and builds knowledge of the University and the challenges facing higher education more broadly.
+The PLA is an opportunity for Deans and Chancellors to recognize early- and mid-career faculty who show promise as leaders and are positive role models in their colleges or campuses.
+The PLA provides faculty with a training program that helps faculty to develop self-awareness, confidence, leadership skills; expand their network within Washington State University; connect with University leaders and build knowledge of the University and the challenges facing higher education more broadly.

 What can participants expect?

-Participants will experience a top quality program led by skilled leadership training professionals and knowledgeable University administrators.
+Participants will experience a high-quality program led by skilled leadership training professionals and experienced university administrators.
 Program activities will be delivered in highly interactive, engagement-based online and face-to-face sessions.
 Participants will increase self-awareness, develop an understanding of value-based leadership, improve conflict resolution skills, and build their professional network.

 What is the commitment?

 The program begins with a mandatory 1.5 day retreat at Ross Point in Post Falls, ID, in October followed by 5 face-to-face sessions over the course of the Fall and Spring semesters (3 related to leadership activities and 2 related to University function).
 The face-to-face sessions are interspersed with three online modules which introduce important leadership topics and allow participants to engage in related experiential activities to practice skill development with peer mentors.
 Activities are designed to support participants with executing a leadership project that they design specifically for this program (see below).
 While attendance and active engagement in the face-to-face sessions are important for success, we will of course adjust expectations in line with safety protocols due to COVID-19.

 What is the leadership project?

-During the semester each participant is required to work on a project that involves the practice of leadership.
+During the PLA each participant is required to work on a project that involves the practice of leadership.
 The project must involve influencing others to achieve a specific goal.

 Deans, Chancellors, or Department Chairs assign the leadership project.